digitalscraps/Docs_Forms/README.md

 # Documents Uploads Prototype

-#####This is a bootstrap layout that will be integrated into a Drupal site in the future
+#####Folders contain Bootstrap prototypes translated into a Drupal Panels layout.
+#####The design is for a site where users can upload, search, and find documents, images, and links.

 |Prototype 1 | Prototype 2|
 |------------------------------------------------------|:------------------------------------------------------------------------------:|